-We have Balcony 1 system which uses a 70mm diameter circular handrail.
+We offer the Hybrid® Orbit (formerly known as the Balcony 1 System), featuring a 70mm diameter circular handrail.

-The maximum span of handrail that the Balcony 1 System can have without posts is 3.3m (3300m) and when posts are required the maximum post spacing is 1.9m (1900mm) between posts centres.
-Please read below the parameters that need to exist to meet the maximum handrail spans.
+The Orbit System can achieve a maximum handrail span without posts of 3.3m (3300m).
+When posts are needed, the maximum post spacing is 1.9m (1900mm) between post centres.
+Please find below the conditions that must be met to attain these maximum handrail spans.

-The maximum span of handrail that the Balcony 2 System can have without posts is 4.0m (4000m) and when posts are required the maximum post spacing is 2.1m (2100mm) between posts centres.
-Please read below the parameters that need to exist to meet the maximum handrail spans.
+For the Aerofoil System, the maximum handrail span without posts is 4.0m (4000m).
+When posts are necessary, the maximum post spacing is 2.1m (2100mm) between post centres.
+Please refer below to the conditions that must be fulfilled to achieve these maximum handrail spans.

 Principles and points of support

-Both these systems work in a similar fashion in general but have different design parameters for us to apply.
-Both Balcony 1 system and Balcony 2 system use 10mm toughened glass.
-All the data and parameters provided herein are based on load tests and structural calculations which have been undertaken on the systems.
-There are copies of the tests and calculations available.
+Both systems generally operate in a similar manner, with distinct design specifications.
+The Orbit System and Aerofoil System both utilize 10mm toughened glass.
+All the information and parameters presented here are based on load tests and structural calculations that have been conducted on the systems.
+Copies of these tests and calculations are available.

-The two main parameters that one needs to know is the maximum distance between points of support, how far the handrail can span without needing posts.
-We define points of support as either fixing into the wall or a 90 degree corner with a minimum of 1000mm (1.0m) on either side of the corner.
-That is what is referred to as "points of support”.
+The two primary parameters to consider are the maximum distance between points of support, indicating how far the handrail can extend without requiring posts.
+In our definition, points of support include either fixation to the wall or a 90-degree corner, with a minimum of 1000mm (1.0m) on each side of the corner.
+This concept is what we refer to as "points of support.

 Maximum spans without posts

-The second parameter which varies between the two systems is the maximum post spacing.
+The second varying parameter between the two systems is the maximum post spacing.